-- "Harassment, Intimidation, or Bullying" means any intentional gesture, or any intentional written, verbal, or physical act or threat by a student that: - o A reasonable person under the circumstances should know will have the effect of: - harming a student; or - damaging a student's property; or - placing a student in reasonable fear or harm to his or her person; or - placing a student in reasonable fear or damage to his or her property - o Is sufficiently severe, persistent, or pervasive that it creates an intimidating, threatening or abusive educational environment for a student - "Sexual Harassment" means unwelcomed sexual advances, requests for sexual favors, sexually motivated physical conduct, and other verbal or physical conduct of a sexual nature when: - Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's participation in the educational process; or - Submission to or rejection of such conduct by an individual is used as a factor for educational decisions affecting the individual; or - O Such conduct has the purpose or effect of unreasonably interfering with an individual's education, or creating an intimidating, hostile, or offensive educational environment. - "Teen Date Violence" is behavior where one person uses threats of, or actually uses physical, sexual, verbal or emotional abuse to control his or her dating partner. - "Sexual Assault" includes behaviors that are attempted or perpetrated against a victim's will or when a victim cannot consent because of age, disability or the influence of alcohol or drugs.
-Sexual assault or threatened physical force, use of weapons, coercion, intimidation, or pressure may include but is not limited to: - o intentional touching of someone in ways that are unwanted; or - o public display of images that were taken in a private context or when the victim was unaware
+- "Harassment, Intimidation, or Bullying" means any intentional gesture, or any intentional written, verbal, or physical act or threat by a student that: - O A reasonable person under the circumstances should know will have the effect of: - harming a student; or - damaging a student's property; or - placing a student in reasonable fear or harm to his or her person; or - placing a student in reasonable fear or damage to his or her property - O Is sufficiently severe, persistent, or pervasive that it creates an intimidating, threatening or abusive educational environment for a student - "Sexual Harassment" means unwelcomed sexual advances, requests for sexual favors, sexually motivated physical conduct, and other verbal or physical conduct of a sexual nature when: - O Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's participation in the educational process; or

+- O Submission to or rejection of such conduct by an individual is used as a factor for educational decisions affecting the individual; or - O Such conduct has the purpose or effect of unreasonably interfering with an individual's education, or creating an intimidating, hostile, or offensive educational environment. - "Sexual Assault" includes behaviors that are attempted or perpetrated against a victim's will or when a victim cannot consent because of age, disability or the influence of alcohol or drugs.
+Sexual assault or threatened physical force, use of weapons, coercion, intimidation, or pressure may include but is not limited to: - O Intentional touching of someone in ways that are unwanted; or - O Public display of images that were taken in a private context or when the victim was unaware